 Leveraging marketing attribution gives you insight into how channels are performing, and what is actually driving business.
 Which in turn allows you to invest back into the channels that are driving the most value.

-What Are Attribution Models?
+What Are Marketing Attribution Models?
 (Also called Measurement Models)

 All of that is easier said than done, though.
-Identifying the best ways to attribute value to channels is not only complex, but also somewhat controversial.
-There are dozens of modern methods used to track channel efficacy and, honestly, not one right approach or answer.
+Identifying the best ways to attribute value to channels whether it's a facebook ad or better understanding what you're seeing in Google Analytics is not only complex, but also somewhat controversial.
+There are dozens of modern marketing attribution methods used to track channel efficacy and, honestly, not one right approach or answer.
+Each has definite pros and cons tied to your goals and overall strategies from a linear attribution model to first-touch, last-touch, and beyond.

 How do you know that a user who purchased your product was influenced by your advertising?
-Is it possible to attribute sales back to specific campaigns, channels, and users in your customer journey?
-If so, how much money did each channel contribute to overall sales?
+How do you go beyond Google Analytics?
+Is it possible for sales attribution to be connected back to specific campaigns, channels, and users in your customer journey?
+If so, how much money did each channel contribute to the overall sales cycle?

 These are some of the questions that marketers need answers to in order to optimize their marketing efforts.
-Choosing how you will review your marketing touchpoints and assign value is critical to building an attribution model.
+Choosing how you will review your marketing touchpoints and assign value is critical to building a touch attribution model and finding sales attribution throughout the journey through the sales cycle.
 Below are some of the most common attribution models used by DTC and ecommerce brands.

 Multi Touch Attribution (MTA)

 MTA is a versatile attribution model that can be adapted to a company’s specific needs.
-This model helps marketers measure the effectiveness of both advertising and marketing efforts.
+This model helps marketers measure the effectiveness of both advertising and marketing efforts towards customer interactions.
 MTA bases its analysis on the assumption that users interact with multiple channels before converting.
 It measures the influence of each channel on a user, as well as how many times they were exposed to each channel (via impressions).
 MTA also factors in timing and weightings when attributing conversions.

 The benefit: The benefit of the MTA model is that you are getting a holistic view of your marketing impact, cross channel.